Diversity Based Immigrant Visas

 Region All DV Chargeability Areas Except Those Region Listed Separately

-For OCTOBER, immigrant numbers in the DV category are available to qualified DV-2023 applicants chargeable to all regions/eligible countries as follows.
+For JUNE, immigrant numbers in the DV category are available to qualified DV-2024 applicants chargeable to all regions/eligible countries as follows.
 When an allocation cut-off number is shown, visas are available only for applicants with DV regional lottery rank numbers BELOW the specified allocation cut-off number:

 All DV Chargeability Areas Except Those Listed Separately